-The first thing to do, once you’ve taken everything out of the box, is to connect your hub to the master phone socket.
+The first thing to do, once you’ve taken everything out of the box, is to connect your Hub to the master phone socket.
 A grey phone cable is supplied, as is a micro filter which you can use as a splitter if you already have a landline phone plugged into the master phone socket.
-The micro filter has a broadband socket for the hub and a phone socket for you landline.
+The micro filter has a broadband socket for the hub and a phone socket for your landline.

 Things are slightly different for the Smart Hub 2.
 This needs to be connected directly to the Openreach modem (ONT) with the supplied red ethernet cable.
 Connect it from the Port/LAN1 slot on the ONT to the yellow WAN port on the Smart Hub 2.
 You’ll then need to plug it into the mains, then hit the power button and wait for the light to turn blue before you can start connecting your devices.

 Once your router is up and running, we’d suggest you start making it as secure as possible.
-Our guide to securing your wifi router can help.
+Our guide to securing your Wi-Fi router can help.

 Not anymore.
 BT will now charge customers for keeping their broadband router or TV set-top box after they've ended their contract.

 Yes.
 Although many of BT’s services require a phone line to supply broadband to your property, you can now choose to not have a functioning landline.

 Yes, you'll need a Smart Hub 2 if you want to take advantage of BT's Complete Wi-Fi offer.
 If you're an existing customer with a different BT router don't worry – you can upgrade to Complete Wi-Fi and get everything you need, including a Smart Hub 2, sent out to you.